 7 Tips for Coping With Counting OCD

 Counting OCD can be distracting as you are trying to go through daily life.
 Rather than feeling you have to give into the compulsion to count continually, there are skills to implement in place of counting compulsions.
-Developing healthy coping mechanisms in place of counting is important in overcoming OCD.
+Developing healthy coping skill for OCD can be incredibly important for managing symptoms.
 These can help you break the cycle of OCD that compulsions continue to maintain.

 Here are seven tips for coping with counting OCD: